ChALkeR/whinings/Instant-messaging.md

  * Reported as being a spyware several times — it was recursively reading browser profiles, was trying to read motherboard info, etc.
  * Proprietary, no source code.

+### VK

+ * No end-to-end encryption.
+ * Logs and saves everything on server-side.
+Server-side could do anything with your data.
+ * Proprietary, no source code.
+ * Incorrect message delivery order in case of connection issues.

+### Facebook

+ * No end-to-end encryption.
+ * Logs and saves everything on server-side.
+Server-side could do anything with your data.
+ * Proprietary, no source code.